ArdoHintoso/receipt-processor/README.md

 (3) Since the submission wasn't developed in the Go programming language --> dockerized setup is included to run the code (with detailed instructions provided as necessary)

 ### 4.2 MVP Definition
-Simple receipt processor API with two endpoints, namely a (1) POST request that processes a given receipt in JSON format and (2) GET request that looks up the corresponding point(s) rewarded, after processing the receipt, from the generated UUID.
+Simple receipt processor API with two endpoints, namely a (1) POST request that takes a given receipt in JSON format and generates a UUID for the processed receipt and (2) GET request that looks up the corresponding point(s) rewarded from the processed receipt through its UUID.

 ```
 Project Structure